01 of 10

 Now we insert the bio-media down inside the coils that have been installed into the cylinder.
 This is probably the most important decision-making in the entire project!
 The quality of the media and the available surface area will determine the ultimate success of your denitrator.
 After all, it will be the ability of the bacteria colonies to expand and contract as the food source increases and decreases, that will ultimately contribute to those lower nitrate concentrations.

-I used BioKaskades... (small) in my prototype reactor but any good spiked ball or BioPak will do.
+We used BioKaskades... (small) in my prototype reactor but any good spiked ball or BioPak will do.
 Avoid DLS or other mat-type materials as these clog and hold detritus much too easily.
-I would also caution against any sintered glass medias.
+We would also caution against any sintered glass medias.
 These have a phenomenal surface area but again, are so closed-cell that clogging could be an issue over time.

 Once the inner area has been loaded with your choice of media, it is time to attach the top, cut-off end of the coiled tubing to the intake nipple.Continue to 7 of 10 below.